Home Insurance Quotes

 The basics of renters insurance

-When disaster strikes, it doesn’t differentiate between rented buildings and owned homes.
-Renters face the same risk as homeowners.
-Your landlord or condo association may have insurance, but it only protects the building structure, not the personal items inside.
-Renters insurance can protect your belongings in case of disaster.
+When disaster strikes, it doesn’t care if you rent or own your home.
+Renters face the same risks as homeowners.
+Your landlord or condo association may have insurance, but it only protects the building structure, not your personal items.

-There are several types of residential insurance policies.
-The HO-4 policy is designed for renters, while the HO-6 policy is for condo owners.
-Both HO-4 and HO-6 cover losses to your personal property from 16 types of perils:
+There are several types of home and renters insurance policies.
+A policy called the HO-4 is designed for renters and covers damage from 16 types of perils:

 - Fire or lightning